This Week’s Denver Deal Sheet

 “We saw the growth in e-commerce go through the roof with the pandemic started,” Jonathan Needell, the president and chief investment officer at KIMC, told GlobeSt.com in an earlier interview.
 “I think that we can expect the growth rate to decline fairly dramatically just because the denominator is so much greater and there will be pent-up demand.
 That could mean that the growth declines, flattens or it goes to a lower growth rate.
 It is hard to say—and it could re-accelerate.”

-REBusiness Online February 21, 2022 Rancho Santa Margarita, Calif.-based Kairos Investment Management Co. has acquired Walton Crossing, a 238-unit...
+REBusiness Online August 30, 2022 A joint venture between Rancho Santa Margarita, Calif.-based Kairos Investment Management Co. and Harbor...

 (949) 709-8888